-By inhabiting such a position, HR can make certain that the direction and strategy set by stakeholders fits with the culture of an organisation (the employees).
-In doing so, HR add value by helping organisations to avoid any potentially damaging rifts that could jeopardise their culture.
+By inhabiting such a position, human resources can make certain that the direction and strategy set by stakeholders fits with the culture of the organization.
+In this way, human resources adds value by helping organizations to avoid any potentially damaging rifts that could jeopardize their culture.

 Communication of values

-2. Appreciation from the organisation
+2. Appreciation from the organization

-In liaison with managers, HR need to make sure that outstanding individual and team performances are recognised and rewarded.
-Taking the lead in sharing regular performance related insights (obtained from measuring tools such as engagement surveys) is one area where HR can illustrate real added value.
+In liaison with managers, human resources need to make sure that outstanding individual and team performances are recognized and rewarded.
+Taking the lead in sharing regular performance related insights (obtained from measuring tools such as employee surveys) is one area where HR can illustrate real added value.